VirtusLab/graphbuddy/README.md

 Graph Buddy is still under development and currently only supports:

-- Java language - with dynamic file parsing.
-Java 11 is supported.
+- Java - with dynamic file parsing.
+Versions up to Java 11 are supported (with some experimental support for versions up to Java 16).
-- Scala language - via scalac compiler [plugin](#your-project-configuration)
+- Scala - via our scalac compiler [plugin](#your-project-configuration)

-## Configuration in Java projects
+## Configuration for Java projects

-Java support is out-of-the-box.
-You just need to install plugin and it after opening it, it will automatically parse your files.
+Java is supported out-of-the-box, no extra configuration is necessary.
+You just need to install our plugin and it will automatically generate graph files for the currently open project on startup.
+The initial graph generation may take a few minutes for larger projects.
 If you change something in the code, the plugin will update the graph automatically.
-However, some changes (like changing the branch) might not be propagated correctly.
-If you notice that plugin doesn't work correctly, please click `Generate Java graph` to make sure you're working on a complete graph.
+However, some changes (like changing the branch, removing multiple files at once) might not be propagated correctly.
+If you notice that the plugin isn't working correctly (for example, if some nodes or edges aren't pointing to the right locations or aren't present at all), you can consider regenerating the graph files.
+To do so, please click the `Generate Java graph` action from the `Graph Buddy` menu.

-## Configuration in Scala projects
+## Configuration for Scala projects

 Here, except from installing plugin in IDE, you need to configure your scala compiler.
 GraphBuddy has a plugin to it, which will generate graph files during compilation.